TristonKF/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/BLE/BLE - HID Gamepad.rst

 To view the input, open a browser window and go to https://gamepad-tester.com/.
 The connected gamepad device should show up here, and some of the buttons and axes should show changing values.

-On Android, gamepad testing apps such as `Andriod Gamepad Tester <https://play.google.com/store/apps/details?id=com.chimera.saturday.evogamepadtester>`_
+On Android, gamepad testing apps such as `Android Gamepad Tester <https://play.google.com/store/apps/details?id=com.chimera.saturday.evogamepadtester>`_
 can also be used to view the gamepad input.

 |image06|